dataPuzzler/dataPuzzler/README.md

 - 👋 Hi, I’m Lukas
-- 👀 I’m interested in Web-Dev and Data Analytics Topics ...
+- an aspiring Software Engineer with Focus on the ecosystems around Python and Javascript.
-- 🌱 I’m currently learning Javascript (around React, Gatsby) and Python (Pyspark)...
+- I consider life as a puzzle of sense data, hence this name.
-- 📫 How to reach me dataPuzzler@gmail.com
+- 📫 You can reach me via dataPuzzler@gmail.com

 <!---
 dataPuzzler/dataPuzzler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.